espadrine/email-login/README.md

     - `auth`: an object to get authenticated to the host.
       - `user`, eg, "admin@example.com"
       - `pass`, the password (or passphrase)
+  - `renewalPeriod` is the period in milliseconds between session token creation and it being automatically renewed during authentication for security purposes.
+Defaults to 0 (no renewal).
+Note that this is unrelated to the session's lifespan.

 [nodemailer's documentation]: https://github.com/andris9/nodemailer-smtp-transport#usage
 [transports]: http://www.nodemailer.com/#available-transports